alanshaw/david-www/README.md

 }
 ```

-You can also use environment variables.
+You can also use environment variables e.g.

-Example:

 ```
 david_github__token=some_github_token